eduvpn/documentation/MULTI_PROFILE.md

             ...
             ...
             'extIf' => 'eth0',
-            'listen' => '192.0.2.2',
             'hostName' => 'admin.vpn.example',
             range: 10.0.10.0/24
             range6: 'fd10:0:10::/48'
             routes: ['192.168.0.0/24', '192.168.1.0/24', '192.168.5.0/24']
+            vpnProtoPorts: ['udp/1195', 'tcp/1195']
         ],
     ],

 In this scenario, `extIf` is actually the interface where the traffic needs to go, so the "LAN" interface of the VPN server.
-The IP address mentioned in `listen` MUST be bound to the DNS name specified in `hostName`.
+It is best to use different `hostName` values for the profiles as this gives more flexibility to move to a setup with multiple machines in the future.

 # Additional Configuration